 Justice Denemy was appointed Justice to the Appellate Court on September 12, 2014.
 Justice Denemy grew up in the Charlevoix and Petoskey area.
-He left the area to serve a thirty-three-year career with the Michigan State Police.
+He left the area to serve a thirty-three year career with the Michigan State Police.
 He then took a position with the Central Montcalm Public Schools as Transportation Director and Grounds Supervisor.
-After retirement, he moved back to the Petoskey area to serve his tribe and was employed by the Little Traverse Bay Bands in the following positions: the Gaming Administration, the Gaming Board of Directors, four years as the Tribal Vice-Chairperson, and then he was employed by the Tribal Drug Court for a period of time prior to being appointed as a Justice on the Appellate Court.
+After retirement, he moved back to the Petoskey area to serve his Tribe and was employed by the Little Traverse Bay Bands.
+Prior to being appointed as a Justice on the Appellate Court, Justice Denemy served the Tribe through his positions in (1) the Gaming Administration, (2) the Gaming Board of Directors and (3) the Tribal Drug Court.
+Justice Denemy also served four years as the Tribal Vice-Chairperson.